-- Childhood and Adolescent Immunizations: - Breast and Cervical Cancer Screening; - Use of appropriate Medications for People with Asthma; - Appropriate Treatment for Children with Upper Respiratory Infection and Pharyngitis; - Avoidance of Antibiotic Treatment in Adults with Acute Bronchitis; - Controlling High Blood Pressure; - Cholesterol Management for Patients with Cardiovascular Conditions; - Comprehensive Diabetes Screening (HbA1c testing, LDL-C screening, Nephropathy monitoring and Eye Exams); - Medical Assistance with Smoking Cessation (Advising Smokers to Quit only); - Use of Imaging Studies for Low Back Pain; - Use of Spirometry Testing in the Assessment and Diagnosis of COPD; - Prenatal and Postpartum Care; - Preventive Dental; and - Blood Lead Screening.
+Childhood and Adolescent Immunizations;

+- Breast and Cervical Cancer Screening; - Use of appropriate Medications for People with Asthma; - Appropriate Treatment for Children with Upper Respiratory Infection and Pharyngitis; - Avoidance of Antibiotic Treatment in Adults with Acute Bronchitis; - Controlling High Blood Pressure; - Cholesterol Management for Patients with Cardiovascular Conditions; - Comprehensive Diabetes Screening (HbA1c testing, LDL-C screening, Nephropathy monitoring and Eye Exams); - Medical Assistance with Smoking Cessation (Advising Smokers to Quit only); - Use of Imaging Studies for Low Back Pain; - Use of Spirometry Testing in the Assessment and Diagnosis of COPD; - Prenatal and Postpartum Care; - Preventive Dental: - Blood Lead Screening; - Antidepressant Medication Management; and - Follow-up After Hospitalization for Mental Illness.

-Selected HEDIS® results are provided to HSD as part of our contract.
-Health plans also submit results directly to NCQA, consistent with the original intent of HEDIS® - to provide health care Members data with which to make informed decisions.
+Selected HEDIS[®] results are provided to HSD as part of our contract.
+Health plans also submit results directly to NCQA, consistent with the original intent of HEDIS[®] - to provide health care Members data with which to make informed decisions.
 The data is also used by NCQA to establish health plan performance benchmarks and is an integral part of the NCQA health plan accreditation process.